Should You Buy An Intel X540-T2 10-Gigabit Ethernet Card?

 Why are these network cards so cheap?

 The cards on Aliexpress were originally intended for something not quite compatible with the PCIe standard.
 There is an extra connector in the back that has been cut off.
-You wouldn’t be able to put this card in a normal PCIe slot if that connector was still intact.
+You wouldn’t be able to put this card in a normal PCIe slot if that connector were still intact.
 I don’t know what sort of proprietary machine these were originally meant for.

 My Intel X540T2 10-gigabit Ethernet Card

-People on the Internet would like you to believe that these cards are assembled from salvages components from used servers.
-I don’t think that is likely, but I wouldn’t be surprised they’re assembled from Intel X540 chips that didn’t make the cut after testing by one of the reputable manufacturers.
+People on the Internet would like you to believe that these cards are assembled from salvaged components from used servers.
+I don’t think that is likely, but I wouldn’t be surprised if they’re assembled from Intel X540 chips that didn’t make the cut after testing by one of the reputable manufacturers.

 The Intel X540 also happens to be a rather outdated 10-gigabit Ethernet chipset.
 This means that it doesn’t support 2.5-gigabit or 5-gigabit Ethernet, and it uses quite a bit more power than something newer.
 My cable only had to run 10’ to reach the switch, so I was confident that I would get a stable connection at full speed.
 You might want to find something that supports 5-gigabit Ethernet if your cabling situation is sketchier than mine.